 - Polybrominated diphenyl ethers (PBDE) 0.1 %

-Linnemann GmbH confirms that all products comply with China RoHS II with the exception of the products listed below:
+LINNEMANN GmbH confirms that all products comply with China RoHS II with the exception of the products listed below:

 It should be noted that only electrical and electronic end products must be provided with the appropriate labeling.
-Linnemann Gmbh does not supply electrical and electronic products and therefore does not have to provide any labeling, but does provide its customers with the necessary information for final labeling.
+LINNEMANN Gmbh does not supply electrical and electronic products and therefore does not have to provide any labeling, but does provide its customers with the necessary information for final labeling.

 Code of Conduct